suren-atoyan/Phishing/README.md

 #### Cerate tunnel to localhost

-We use ngrok for create secure tunnels to localhost
+We are using ngrok to create secure tunnels to localhost

 ##### Install and use ngrok